UglyDolls: Home media

 UglyDolls was released on Digital HD on July 16, 2019, and on DVD and Blu-ray on July 30, 2019.

 Additional media

-A video game tie-in for various platforms was produced by Outright Games titled Ugly Dolls: An Imperfect Adventure, with the initial retail price being $39.99 USD.
+A video game tie-in for various platforms was produced by Outright Games titled Ugly Dolls: An Imperfect Adventure, with the initial retail price being US$39.99.
 A variety of merchandise, including plush toys, playsets, and blind bags, was released by Hasbro featuring several characters from the movie.

 Reception

 Box office

 UglyDolls grossed $20.2 million in the United States and Canada, and $11.2 in other territories, for a worldwide total of $31.4 million.

 In the United States and Canada, UglyDolls was released alongside The Intruder and Long Shot, and was projected to gross $12–14 million from 3,652 theaters in its opening weekend.
 The film made $2.5 million on its first day, including $300,000 from Thursday night previews.
 However, it underperformed in its first week, finishing fourth in box office receipts at only $8.6 million.
 The film fell 51.8% in its second weekend, grossing $4.1 million and finishing in seventh place.